jefforyamos/blog/content/post/Capitulation-Video.md

 bibleversion: "ERV"
 ---

 Is Joe Biden really in charge?
 Or is something very historic taking place?
-I personally believe we are currently in a state of military continuity of government state.
-This documentary explains how we got there.
+I personally believe we are currently in a state of military continuity-of-government.
+I believe we have reason to be very very exicted.This documentary explains how we got there.

 There are two ways to watch this video.